TTB Final Rule Breakdown: The New TTB Label Requirements for Alcohol Labels

-After more than a year of deliberation, the TTB published its changes to alcohol labeling and advertising regulations in April of 2020.
+After more than a year of deliberation, the Alcohol and Tobacco Tax and Trade Bureau (TTB) published its changes to alcohol labeling requirements and advertising regulations in April of 2020.
 The TTB weighed several ideas from the 2018 Proposal, accepting several recommendations after reviewing comments from industry members and the public.

 TTB Final Rule: What Changed?

-In general, the new TTB label requirements aim to modernize labeling and advertising regulations.
+In general, the new TTB label requirements and alcohol regulations aim to modernize labeling and advertising regulations.
 These changes are designed to streamline processes and provide extra flexibility for alcoholic products.
 The resulting final rule documents several regulatory changes and even discusses proposals that weren’t adopted.

 In short, it’s a long read.
 The changes range from notable updates to minor tweaks that may not affect the majority of alcohol labels.
-To help, we broke down some of the changes that can have a direct impact on the way you label alcoholic products.
+To help, we broke down some of the changes for alcohol label requirements that can have a direct impact on the way you label alcoholic products.

 Mandatory label information placement for distilled spirits